ibm-cloud-docs/containers/cs_integrations_service_binding.md

 **What is {{site.data.keyword.cloud_notm}} service binding?**</br>
 Service binding is a quick way to create service credentials for an {{site.data.keyword.cloud_notm}} service by using its public service endpoint and storing these credentials in a Kubernetes secret in your cluster.
 To bind a service to your cluster, you must provision an instance of the service first.
 Then, you use the `ibmcloud ks cluster service bind` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_service_bind) to create the service credentials and the Kubernetes secret.
 The Kubernetes secret is automatically encrypted in etcd to protect your data.

 Want to make your secrets even more secured?
-Ask your cluster admin to [enable {{site.data.keyword.keymanagementservicefull}}](/docs/containers?topic=containers-encryption#keyprotect) in your cluster to encrypt new and existing secrets, such as the secret that stores the credentials of your {{site.data.keyword.cloud_notm}} service instances.
+Ask your cluster admin to [enable a key management service provider](/docs/containers?topic=containers-encryption#keyprotect) in your cluster to encrypt new and existing secrets, such as the secret that stores the credentials of your {{site.data.keyword.cloud_notm}} service instances.
 {: tip}

 **I already have an {{site.data.keyword.cloud_notm}} service.
 Can I still use {{site.data.keyword.cloud_notm}} service binding?**</br>